 State Your Beliefs

-Hearing from one’s leader about what he or she believes can have a powerful impact on morale and motivation.
-Consistently stating what you feel is important and how you think your team can get there helps align them to a purpose.
+Hearing from one's leader about what he or she believes can have a powerful impact on morale and motivation.
+State your beliefs to reinforce what you feel is important to your team.

 Have you ever had someone on your team that seems completely unmotivated?
 Disengaged employees are disengaged for a reason.
 Learn how people become disengaged at work and how you can help them get back on track.

 Provide Context, Not Control

 Provide the information (the context) to a team or team member in order to allow them to make their own decision about how to respond to a situation rather than simply telling them what to do (asserting managerial control).

 The Employee Engagement Quadrant (EEQ) shows you how your employees think you're doing, and how much they care about their own engagement.
 Find out who is seeking greater engagement and how you can help with the Insight employee engagement platform.

 Give people time to think before giving you a response to a big decision.
 Requests for assistance, or other changes in their expectations often require time to process.
 Let them think for a moment before forming their response.